fprasx/unlocked/concurrent-vector/src/atomics/memory_orderings.md

 To ensure that our programs run the way we want, we need to specify more explicitly which values in the modification history the CPU is allowed to use.

+Another problem is the CPU reordering instructions.
+The Golden Rule of instruction reordering is that reordering cannot change the effects of the program from the perspective of the thread.
+That is, the running thread, _not_ other threads.
+The CPU might not think it's doing anything wrong moving some instructions around.
+And from the perspective of the thread it's executing, everything will seem alright.
+Other threads might be receiving crazy results though.

-An _Ordering_ is a parameter you provide when loading/storing/doing-anything-else with atomic variables that specifies these constraints.
+An _Ordering_ is a parameter you provide to operations with atomic variables that specifies which reorderings can happen and which values in the modification history the CPU can use.

 I'm not going to go super in-depth into the intricacies of each ordering, but I will explain the important parts of each.
 If you're curious, Jon Gjenset has a